Your Essential Data Breach Response Plan Template

 A solid DBRT isn't just an IT-only club.
 The shockwaves from a breach travel through every part of your company, so you need a mix of technical know-how, legal guidance, and communications savvy.
 Simply assigning this to the "IT department" is a recipe for disaster.
 You need specific people with clearly defined responsibilities.

 Your team should pull in key people from across the organization, each ready to jump into action.
 This ensures you're covering all your bases, from shutting down the technical threat to keeping your customers in the loop.
+According to the SANS Institute, organizations that include cross-functional members on their response team reduce mean time to containment by an average of 27% compared to IT-only teams.

 Here are the non-negotiable roles you need to fill: